Published:

 What is the difference between a platform account and split payment?

-For a platform account, customer funds first flow into a marketplace account and are later forwarded to merchants.
-With split payment, a licensed PSP splits the payment directly – the commission goes to the marketplace, the rest directly to the seller.
+With the platform account, customer funds initially flow into Una cuenta of the marketplace and are later forwarded to merchants.
+With split payment, a licensed PSP splits the payment directly – the commission goes to the marketplace, the rest directly to the sellers.

 View detailed response